sadoha/ArgoCD/README.md

 # Getting Started

 !!! tip
     This guide assumes you have a grounding in the tools that Argo CD is based on.
-Please read [understanding the basics](understand_the_basics.md) to learn about these tools.

 ## Requirements